 But, in this wide angle real estate photo, the kitchen looks too big and NARROW.
 Do you agree?

 My friend Jan Romanuk helped re-design the new layout of the kitchen, Kelly did not like the awkward corner sink and windows so they moved it.

-After – photo by Barry Calhoun (Kelly colour blocked the books here and I love how she arranged the gallery wall in this room.
+And here it is after.
+Kelly colour blocked the books here and I love how she arranged the gallery wall in this room.
 For more tips on styling bookshelves, read this post.

-In the end when I compared the real estate photos to the regular pics, I understand why they have to be taken with a wide angled lens.
+In the end when I compared the real estate photos to the regular pics, I understand why they have to be taken with a wide angle lens.

 Photography by Barry Calhoun

 And here’s a photo of my fabulous Design Assistant Kelly!
-They are in the middle of a huge renovation in the new house, so stay tuned, we’ll post photos as soon as we have them!
+They are in the middle of a huge renovation in the new house.

 Over to you my lovelies, how do you feel about wide angled, real estate photos?

 Have you ever felt duped when you arrive to see a house you’d seen online only to realize that it was much smaller than it looked in the photos?